ihmc-scale/act-up-model/README.md

 The first return value should be something isomorphic to a sequence (*i.e.* a list or vector) of sequences, the elements of the inner sequence being lists of the form for the input parameters, described above.
 Note that for these purposes a two dimensional array is considered isomorphic to a sequence of sequences.
 The resulting JSON is assembled into a structure looking like that in `model_to_reasoner_output_spec.json`.
-Since only the `ACT-R` models in the input are run through the ACT-UP model, all non-ACT-R models in the return value are replaced by JSON `null` values.
+If the Lisp model code doesn't know how to handle a request the corresponding element in the return JSON array is a JSON empty object, `{}`.

 The second value returned by the `model-function` should be the `behavior` name to be included in the returned JSON; if it is `nil`, or the `run-mdoel` function only returns a single value, the constant `evacuate/stay` is used, as in the first such value in Brody's example, thought this constant can easily be